Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Alessandro Sapio is Associate Professor of Economic Policy at the Parthenope University of Naples and serves as Associate Editor of Economia Politica – Journal of Analytical and Institutional Economics.
-His research interests include, since his PhD dissertation in 2005, empirical analysis of wholesale electricity markets, focusing on the impact of renewables and market integration on prices.
-On these topics, he has published in main scholarly journals in the field, such as Energy Policy, Energy Economics, Ecological Economics, and has guest co-edited a special issue of Energy Policy on “The regional integration on energy markets”.
-Dr. Sapio is a member of FP7 project Impressions – Impacts and risks from high-end scenarios on climate policy — and has collaborated with research consultancy companies, such as Ricerche per l'Economia e la Finanza.
+Alessandro Sapio is Full Professor of Economic Policy at the Parthenope University of Naples.
+Professor Sapio has been a member of FP7 project Impressions – Impacts and risks from high-end scenarios on climate policy — and has collaborated with research consultancy companies, such as Ricerche per l'Economia e la Finanza.
 He also contributes to the portal RiEnergia with comments on energy policy.

-Associate Professor of Economic Policy, Parthenope University of Naples
+Full Professor of Economic Policy at the Parthenope University of Naples

 Professor, Electrical Energy Systems, Politecnico di Bari, Italy, Director, Laboratory for the Development of Renewables and Energy Efficiency in Urban Areas: Progetto ZERO (Zero Emission Research Option)